mit-6861/MIT-6861.github.io/_pages/project.md

 ## DELIVERABLES

 NOTE: Research projects naturally evolve over time.
 So, if your project shifts gears as it progresses, that is completely fine.
-You can answer a _slightly different_ research problem than what you initially set out to answer, as long as it's in the same ballpark.
+You can answer a _slightly different_ research problem than what you initially set out to answer in your team's **Proposal**, as long as it's in the same ballpark.
 With that said:
-- after the Phase 1 deadline, you are expected to settle on a project and team members.
+- after the Phase 2 deadline, you are expected to not change your project much.
 We can help with this process.
 - all Phase deadlines must be met on time
-- if you slightly change focus, you must:
+- if you change focus from your team's Proposal, you must:
   - discuss this change with us ahead of time
   - "catch up" by re-submitting the previous phases
-- projects cannot change team members after Phase 2
+- projects cannot change team members after Phase 1
-- projects cannot change focus after Phase 3.

-As an example, after successfully submitting Phase 2, but before Phase 3 is due, you might change focus a bit.
-If so, by the Phase 3 deadline, you would need to also re-submit Phase 1 and Phase 2 materials that reflect your new research goal.
-Once you've submitted Phase 3, you are locked in to work on that project with the same team members that you listed by the Phase 2 deadline.

 ### PHASE 1: PROPOSALS (5%)
 For this initial stage, you will brainstorm research project ideas and write a 1-page proposal about one of them.
 Specifically, you must: